pat310/google-trends-api/README.md

 ### API Methods
 The following API methods are available:
+* [trendData](#trenddata): returns the historical trend data to a provided keyword or an array of keywords.
 * [topRelated](#toprelated): returns the top related keywords to a provided keyword or an array of keywords along with it's percentage of correlation.
 * [hotTrends](#hottrends): returns the current top 20 trending searches for a given location.
 * [hotTrendsDetail](#hottrendsdetail): same as the [hotTrends](#hottrends) results except with more detail such as links, publication date, approximate traffic, etc.